 Workplace injuries and illnesses have a significant impact on individuals, workplaces and our community.
 ISCRR research aims to reduce work-related injury and illness in Victoria and to help workplaces and compensation systems manage incidents effectively.

 Effective health and safety promotion involves a lot more than a poster in the tearoom.
 ISCRR researchers understand this, and are dedicated to learning more about how promotion can be effectively used to counter workplace hazards.

 Assessing and Measuring Workplace Safety

-The most effective way to create a safe workplace is to identify and address potential hazards before anything has a chance to go wrong in the first place.
-ISCRR researchers are developing tools, systems, processes and protocols that do just that.
+The most effective way to create a safe workplace is to identify and address potential hazards before anything has a chance to go wrong.
+ISCRR researchers are developing tools, systems, processes and protocols.

 Preventing Musculoskeletal Injury

-Musculoskeletal injuries are the most common of workplace compensation claims.
-ISCRR researchers have picked up this issue and are currently broadening conversation on this topic, by looking at new ways to prevent, report, and investigate musculoskeletal injuries in the workplace.
+Musculoskeletal injuries are the most common workplace compensation claims.
+ISCRR researchers have picked up this issue and are currently broadening the conversation on this topic, by looking at new ways to prevent, report and investigate musculoskeletal injuries in the workplace.

 Maintaining Mental Health and Wellbeing